surajroy7430/version-control-project/README.md

 # version-control-project

 A basic project to demonstrate JavaScript functionality for:
+- enter value in input start from 1
-- Finding even and odd numbers in an array.
+- Find even and odd numbers by click on [click] button.
-- Printing patterns.
+- Printing patterns by click on same [click] button.

 ## How to Use
 - Clone the repository: